 $ blog init

-… it’s alive!
+HTTP/2 200… it’s alive!

-The Tech
+The TechPermalink

-which is a part of what is called the Jamstack JavaScript + API + Markup - a way of building and hosting websites.
+), which is a part of what is called the Jamstack (JavaScript + API + Markup - a way of building and hosting websites.

 Well and here we are, let’s see how this blog develops :).